 Moving Company will offer four more Lane works, "Fall," "Bask," "Swat" and "Layer," a series of dance shorts that focus on the more problematic aspects of the four seasons, as inspired by the bizarre weather of the past year, and set, of course, to Vivaldi's eponymous music.
 The program, Oct.
 6 at the Colonial, also lists Susan Dibble, of Dibbledance, who will tender her "Here, There, Everywhere," a tale about love and courage reflecting years of life and work at The Mount.

-Emily Johnson will move "Niicugni," her work-in-development, to Mass MoCA for a residency during which she and her fellow performer, Aretha Aoki, will work on the piece, which is envisioned as a dance for four performers, housed within a light and sound installation made
+Emily Johnson will move "Niicugni," her work-in-development, to Mass MoCA for a residency during which she and her fellow performer, Aretha Aoki, will work on the piece, which is envisioned as a dance for four performers, housed within a light and sound installation made from fish-skin sculptures that will hang from the ceiling and cover the entire stage, eventually rising out of site.

 "Niicugni" ("Listen") will be performed Nov.
 16 in the Hunter Center with multi-instrumentalist James Everest and violinist/electronic musician Bethany Lacktorin, with lighting design by Heidi Eckwall.